daniel-lanciana/rant/angularjs.md

 ## Notes

 * Verbose -- both Javascript and directives.
+* Always check to see if a directive already exists (e.g. ng-minlength)
 * To avoid name collision, some Angular objects have a $ prefix.
 Do not use $ prefixes.
 * Prototypical inheritance and scopes can be a bit hairy